-There are many things to learn about in science class that can’t be seen or understood properly with just the human eye.
-Things in nature like mitosis, a hummingbird flying, or a blooming flower often move too fast or too slow to be made sense of in real time.
+The human eye isn't sharp enough to perceive natural phenomena and the intricacies of physics.
+Things in nature like cell mitosis, a hummingbird's flight, or a blooming flower often move too fast or too slow to be made sense of in real time.
 The invention of video technology has helped humanity uncover answers to some of science’s biggest questions by allowing us to speed up and slow down videos to better understand what's happening in them.

 - Select a Video